 Inline CSS is tremendously helpful when only a few elements are used, while media queries allow CSS changes based on different device sizes and resolutions.

-How to Eliminate Render Blocking CSS on Non-WordPress Websites
+Eliminate Render Blocking CSS Manually

 If you are using a custom Script, then you can implement it in your code by including the same style sheet twice, once with a media query and another with a deferred loading.